Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Background

+In large scale modeling scenarios, it is typically the case that the data set is partitioned over several different computers.
+Moreover, even if the data set could be moved to one computer, it is more efficient in these scenarios to distribute the data and parallelize the computation.
+However, MCMC algorithms are generally not trivially parallelizable without introducing excessive variance in the posterior \citep{Williamson:Dubey:Xing:2013}.

+Uncollapsed algorithms that instantiate $\pi$ are inherently parallelizable, since the feature allocation probabilities, $P(z_i=k|-) \propto \pi_k f(x_i|\theta_{k})$ are conditionally independent given the mixing proportions $\boldsymbol{\pi}$ and the feature parameters $\{\theta_k\}$.
+For example, \cite{Ge:Chen:Wan:Ghahramani:2015} develop an an efficient, parallel map-reduce procedure for slice sampling the feature allocations.

+Collapsed samplers, however, are more challenging to parallelize, since evaluating the marginalized full conditional in Equation~\ref{eqn:crp_conditional} requires excessive and costly communication between processors.
+Instead of evaluating this marginalized distribution exactly, some distributed collapsed samplers approximate the feature allocation probability. \cite{Smyth:Welling:Asuncion:2009} propose an asynchronous method for the hierarchical Dirichlet process \citep{Teh:2004} which distributes the data across $ P $ processors and performs Gibbs sampling based on approximate marginalized distribution, $ Pr(z_i| Z_{-i})$. \cite{Broderick:Kulis:Jordan:2013} form a parallelizable approximate algorithm for collapsed sampling using a MAP estimate as a substitute for the marginalized full conditional.

-Numerous distributed inference procedures have been developed for fast inference in DP-based models \citep{Ge:Chen:Wan:Ghahramani:2015,Broderick:Kulis:Jordan:2013,Williamson:Dubey:Xing:2013,Zhang:2016,Lovell:Adams:Mansinghka:2012}. \cite{Smyth:Welling:Asuncion:2009} propose an asynchronous method for the hierarchical Dirichlet process \citep{Teh:2004} which distributes the data across $ P $ processors and performs Gibbs sampling based on approximate marginalized distribution of $ P(z_i| Z_{-i})$. \cite{Williamson:Dubey:Xing:2013} propose an exact sampler for the DPMM, but requires that each observation associated with a particular cluster $ k $ must exist on the same processor. \cite{Ge:Chen:Wan:Ghahramani:2015} introduce an efficient map-reduce procedure for slice sampling the cluster allocations. \cite{Zhang:2016} developed an exact sampler for completely random measures (CRM) which exploits the conditional independencies of the features by partitioning the random measure into a finite instantiated partition and an infinite uninstantiated partition.
+As an alternative to using a fully collapsed or fully uncollapsed distributed sampler, we may instead partially collapse out a portion of the mixing measure.
+This type of partially collapsed method retains the inherently parallelizable structure of uncollapsed samplers while utilizing the mixing speed of collapsed samplers. \cite{Williamson:Dubey:Xing:2013} propose an exact sampler for the DPMM, but this algorithm requires that each observation associated with a particular feature must exist on the same processor. \cite{Zhang:2016} developed an exact sampler for completely random measures (CRM) which exploits the conditional independencies of the features by partitioning the random measure into a finite instantiated partition and an infinite uninstantiated partition.
 The instantiated portion runs the inherently parallel sampler with the mixing parameter, $ \pi $, instantiated and at random one processor is selected to sample and propose new features based on the predictive distribution of the cluster assignments.